 Columbus, OH 43085

-This course provides a comprehensive and unified introduction to multiphysics modeling and analysis using COMSOL Multiphysics.
+Solving COMSOL Multiphysics problems provides a comprehensive and unified introductory COMSOL Multiphysics training course.
 AltaSim’s instructors will draw on their experience as COMSOL Certified Consultants solving a wide range of problems on a daily basis to teach you the practical aspects of using COMSOL Multiphysics.
-This course will include how to set up, solve, submit/monitor analyses, and post process results to provide easy interpretation and viewing using COMSOL Multiphysics.
+This COMSOL Multiphysics training course will include how to set up, solve, submit/monitor analyses, and post process results to provide easy interpretation and viewing using COMSOL Multiphysics.
 The course leads you through all aspects of using COMSOL Multiphysics with a combination of presentations, demonstrations, workshops, one-on-one instruction and individual problems.
 At the end of each day participants will explore the use of COMSOL Multiphysics on predefined example problems, questions will be resolved on the following day.
 Practical demonstrations and workshops are integral to the training and are designed to reinforce the concepts and techniques presented in the lectures.
 Throughout the course you will have access to experienced engineers who can help set up problems of direct interest to you.
 The course emphasizes practical skills and techniques that are essential for multiphysics analysis reinforced by useful tips and insight from staff that use COMSOL Multiphysics on a daily basis.
 On completion you will be proficient in the skills to use COMSOL Multiphysics to set up, solve, troubleshoot and successfully analyze your own multiphysics problems.

 Day 1, 9:00am – 5:00pm